jecki/DHParser/documentation_src/Overview.rst

 ``tst_...`` that generates and, if the grammar has been changed, updates a parser-script the name of which ends with ``...Parser.py``.
-This parser-script can be used to "compile" documents written in the DSL described by the ebnf-Grammar in the project directory.
-A freshley generated parser-script merely yields a concrete-syntax-tree when run on a source file.
+This parser-script can be used to "compile" documents written in the DSL described by the EBNF-Grammar in the project directory.
+A freshly generated parser-script merely yields a concrete-syntax-tree when run on a source file.
 In almost all cases, you'll want to adjust the ``...Parser.py`` script, so that it really yields the data contained in the compiled document.
 This, however, requires further processing steps than just parsing.
-The ``...Parser.py``-script contains four different sections, namley, the **Preprocesser**-, **Parser**-, **AST**- and **Compiler**-sections.
+The ``...Parser.py``-script contains four different sections, namely, the **Preprocesser**-, **Parser**-, **AST**- and **Compiler**-sections.
 Once this script has been generated, only the Parser-section will be updated automatically when running the ``tst_...``-scripts.
 The Parser-section should therefore be left untouched, because any change might be overwritten without warning.
-For the same reason the comments demarking the different sections should be left intact.
+For the same reason the comments delimiting the different sections should be left intact.
 All other sections can and - with the exceptions of the Preprocessor-section - usually must be edited by hand in order to allow the ``..Parser.py``-script to return the parsed data in the desired